IQSS/dataverse/doc/sphinx-guides/source/api/faq.rst

 .. _no-api:

-What Funtionality is GUI Only and Not Available Via API
+What Functionality is GUI Only and Not Available Via API
 -------------------------------------------------------

 The following tasks cannot currently be automated via API because no API exists for them.
 The web interface should be used instead for these GUI-only features: